-In order to hollow out a model in the 3D modeling software you’re using, you need to:
+In order to hollow out a model in the 3D modeling software that you are using, keep the following steps in mind:

 In 3D printing, wall thickness refers to the distance between one surface of your model and its opposite sheer surface.
 Wall thickness is defined as the minimum thickness your model should have at any time.
 It’s important that every surface of your 3D model has been assigned a wall thickness.